 5 Tips for Managing the Mayhem of Dissection

 GET PREPARED: Again, we highly recommend assigning your students a Scienstructable 3D Dissection Models so they walk into the dissection with loads of knowledge about the structure and function of each organism’s anatomy.
 Whether you choose to complete a model or not, spend an entire class period prior to the day of dissection reviewing organism anatomy.
-Use an introductory PowerPoint or an online site (froguts.com is amazing but costs $ for the full version) to demonstrate the dissection and the tools and safety procedures they’ll be using.
+Use an introductory PowerPoint or an online site (head over to Animalearn’s Science Bank for a HUGE list of digital options) to demonstrate the dissection and the tools and safety procedures they’ll be using.
 Give them a quick glance at the actual specimens as well so they can prepare themselves for the event.
 Be sure to mention any concerns about horseplay and consequences and how the specimen and any “loose parts” stay on the dissection tray.
 In our class, we like to tell our students the horror story of how one of our old “class clowns” pretended to eat a piece of a dissection specimen and the consequences of his farce.
 We take lab safety very, very seriously….

 Anyhow, maybe you’ll want to reiterate your rules by having students sign a safety/behavioral contract before doing the dissection.
 Remind your students before every dissection that it is a privilege and not a right to participate in labs such as these, and that if they break a rule from their contract, they will be removed from the lab setting and placed in another room and given an alternative assignment.
 You’ll almost never have issues with behavior because your students will be so excited to participate, but if issues do arise, you’ll be prepared because you have your protocol in place and they will know the repercussions of their actions.